 Search our directory

-Perrier Jouet's Le Bal de Fleur event had a fin de siecle, Belle Epoque theme, but the party's guests and its attitude were all 21st century.
+NEW YORK Perrier Jouet's Le Bal de Fleur event had a fin de siecle, Belle Epoque theme, but the party's guests and its attitude were all 21st century.
 The barely black-tie party celebrated the 100th anniversary of the Fleur de Champagne bottle design, and mixed a motley crowd of socialites, models and downtown fashion types in the dramatic, turn of the century Surrogate's Court building on Chambers Street.

 With its ornate amber, green and rust-colored marble furnishings, the building made a dramatic, original venueno small feat, considering the crowd of frequent partygoers assembled by event and PR firm Ted Inc. To add to the venue's already-striking feel, caterer and event production firm Mood Food brought in pretty white flower arrangements, flickering light bulbs to simulate light from gas lamps and custom lighting gobos recreating the celebrated bottle's design.

 The event began with a dinner on the venue's mezzanine for 129 guests, including Ivana Trump, Rocco DiSpirito and Muffie Potter Aston.
 Mood Food served a menu designed to complement an assortment of vintage champagnes (an unusual catering challenge), including lobster with champagne-poached leeks and a citrus vinaigrette as an appetizer, and capon filled with foie gras and salsify mousse, plus wild mushroom and truffle flan for the entree.